 What are Blue Star Museums?

-Blue Star Museums provide free admission for active duty military service members and their families.
+Blue Star Museums are part of a collaboration between Blue Star Families, the Department of Defense, the National Endowment for the Arts, and more than 2,000 museums nationwide.
+They provide free admission for active duty military service members and their families.
 This is a nationwide “thank you” for the sacrifices that military families make every day.

 Who qualifies for Blue Star Museums?

-To qualify, a family must have a family member serving in the military on active duty.
-National Guard and Reserve members, US Public Heath Service Commissioned Corps and NOAA Commissioned Corps also qualify.
+To qualify, a family must have a family member currently serving in the military on active duty.
+National Guard and Reserve members, US Public Heath Service Commissioned Corps, and National Oceanic and Atmospheric Administration (NOAA) Commissioned Corps also qualify.

 What do I need to bring to the museum?